sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can fetch timings and execute your own JavaScript.
 The following browsers are supported: Firefox, Chrome and Chrome on Android.

 ## Firefox
-You will need Firefox 48+.
-We use the new [Geckodriver](https://github.com/mozilla/geckodriver) and it works only version 48 or later.
+You will need Firefox 57+.

 ## Chrome
 Chrome should work out of the box.